-CPRC has found that there are 18 State Capitols in the U.S. which officially allow some form of legal firearm carry for either visitors, legislators, employees, or all of the above.
+CPRC has found that there are 20 State Capitols in the U.S. which officially allow some form of legal firearm carry for either visitors, legislators, employees, or all of the above.
 Some require the individual have a handgun carry permit before being allowed to enter the Capitol with a firearm.
 Here is the breakdown of those Capitols.
-In at least three other states officially ban guns (Iowa, Georgia, and Wyoming), but legislators have an agreement that allows them to carry.
-From our conversation with other legislators, even when there is an official ban, it is our clear understanding that legislators are allowed to carry in other states.
+In at least three other states officially ban guns (Georgia, Tennessee, and Wyoming), but legislators have an agreement that allows them to carry.

 Note in the list below we include states where news articles note that legislators are carrying even when the statehouses are officially gun-free zones.
-There are a number of other states where there are gun-free zones but we know that legislators still carry, but we only include those where this has been reported in the news media.
+There are a number of other states where there are gun-free zones but we know that legislators still carry, but we don’t include them in this list.

 Arkansas: In March 2017, Arkansas passed a law mandating that permitted concealed handguns be allowed in government buildings and the state Capitol.